Quiz: Can you defend against XSS vulnerability?

 One of the essential capabilities of all templating systems is working with

 blocks and the related template inheritance.
-Therefore, we will give all tested
+Therefore, let's give all tested

-templating systems one more task.
+templating systems one more challenge.
 We will create a description

-block, which we will print in an HTML attribute.
+block, which we will output in an HTML attribute.
 In the real world, the block

 definition would, of course, be located in the child template and its output in

 the parent template, such as the layout.
-This is just a simplified form, but it
+This is just a simplified version, but

 perform?